open-template/open-template/projects/scllib/README.md

 ----
 ### API Reference:
 ### [Jsonix](https://github.com/highsource/jsonix)
+After fixing this https://github.com/highsource/jsonix/pull/266 we published **3.0.0-next.0** to npm as @opentempl/jsonix.
 * Jsonix (JSON interfaces for XML) is a JavaScript library which allows you to convert between XML and JSON structures.
 * With Jsonix you can parse XML into JSON (this process is called _unmarshalling_) or serialize JSON in XML form (this is called _marshalling_).
 * These conversions are based on declarative XML/JSON mappings which can be written manually or generated from an XML Schema.